-With average prices now around £40 an hour, the cost of getting a tutor certainly isn’t cheap.
-But there are several ways to keep your spending down.
+With average prices now around £40 an hour, the 11 plus tutor costs can be quite scary.
+However, there are several ways to keep your spending down.

 Reports also show that the number of tutored children is also rising sharply.
 According to education and social mobility charity The Sutton Trust, one in four secondary school children now receives private tuition.
 This compares to less than one in five a decade ago.

 However, the good news is that prices can vary considerably and it is definitely worth shopping around.
 A quick look at the Tutorfair website, which acts as a hub for private tutors, shows that the typical price of a tutor per hour outside of London is between £30 and £50.

 Qualified v Unqualified

 One important factor is whether the tutor is a qualified teacher.
 Basically, you will pay much more if they are qualified and have significant experience of tutoring – ie. 10 years or more.

 You may also pay more if they have an Oxbridge degree, or if they are a specialist in a certain subject.
 This is particularly true of Maths tutors.

 Of course in London, you can expect to pay even more, given the generally high demand for grammar schools in the area.
 Here prices for face-to-face tuition currently average between £40 and £60 although some on The First Tutors private tuition website charge over £100 for specialist tutoring, particularly in Maths or languages.

 One ‘Award-winning’ Maths Teacher in West London on the Tutorfair website charges an eye-watering £130 an hour.
 This is based on 10 years teaching experience and 5 years experience as an examiner.